cgeo/cgeo.github.io/send2cgeo.md

 ## Registering browser and device

-- After successful installation of the script click "Register browser" in next to the image below
+- After successful installation of the script click "Register browser" next to the image below
 - You can change the browser name by click on its name (optional step)
 - Run c:geo on your android device and select Menu → Settings → Services → Send to c:geo
 - Specify a device name in the setting "Your device name" (optional step)